Heritage language: Proficiency

 Heritage learners have a fluent command of the dominant language and are comfortable using it in formal setting because of their exposure to the language through formal education.
 Their command of the heritage language, however, varies widely.
 Some heritage learners may lose some fluency in the first language after they begin formal education in the dominant language.
 Others may use the heritage language consistently at home and with family but receive little or no formal training in the heritage language and thus may struggle with literacy skills or with using it in broader settings outside of the home.
 An additional factor that affects the acquisition of learners is whether they show willingness or reluctance towards learning the heritage language.

 One factor that has been shown to influence the loss of fluency in the heritage language is age.
 Studies have shown that younger bilingual children are more susceptible to fluency loss than older bilingual children.
-The older the child is when the dominant language is introduced, the less likely he/she is going to lose ability in using his/her first language (the heritage language).
+The older the child is when the dominant language is introduced, the less likely they are to lose proficiency in their first language (the heritage language).
 This is because the older the child is, the more exposure and knowledge of use the child will have had with the heritage language, and thus the heritage language will remain as their primary language.

 Researchers found that this phenomenon primarily deals with the memory network of an individual.
 Once a memory network is organized, it is difficult for the brain to reorganize information contrary to the initial information, because the previous information was processed first.
 This phenomenon becomes a struggle for adults who are trying to learn a different language.
-Once an individual has learned a language fluently, they will be heavily influenced by the grammatical rules and pronunciations of their first language they learned, while learning a new language.
+Once an individual has learned a language fluently, they will be heavily influenced by the grammatical rules and pronunciations of the first language they learned, while learning a new language.